-During FY 2009, NSO completed design of major elements of the Sunspot Solar System Model and moved towards purchase and installation of the last elements by mid-FY 2010.
+During FY 2010, NSO procured most of the major elements of the Sunspot Solar System Model.
+The planet models and two large graphics were installed, and the remainder of the work was completed November 2010.
+The New Mexico Department of Transportation (NMDOT) installed most of the highway signs for the Sunspot Solar System Model during April and May 2011.
+Sunspot now has the largest solar system model in the West, the third largest in the US and the sixth largest in the world.
 Several designs are being adapted to be taken on the road to New Mexico schools and thus serve as a starting point for the Sun on Wheels, portable activities in ATST outreach.
 Podcast materials are being developed that will be available online.
-Designs and materials also were adjusted to allow translation into Spanish to help attract Hispanic audiences.
-NSO will also develop software to provide near-real time and other images to the National Air and Space Museum at NASM's invitation.
+Designs and materials are being translated into Spanish to help attract Hispanic audiences.
+NSO is developing software to provide near-real time and other images to the National Air and Space Museum at NASM's invitation.
 These will be available to all museums.